 Marc and I are not real estate neophytes.
 We have bought and sold houses in three countries.
 I know the sellers’ tricks and the buyers’ tactics.
-We were flush with cash and ready to embark upon yet another real estate adventure on a new continent, in a new city.
-Our stuff was sitting in a storage facility in the eastern suburbs, and we were living out of suitcases.
+We were flush with cash from selling our Vancouver townhouse and ready to embark upon yet another real estate adventure on a new continent, in a new city.
+Our stuff was sitting in a storage facility, and we were living out of suitcases.
 We needed to settle down.

 In my humbe opinion, auctions are a terrible way to sell property.
 In a “hot” market you get all excited about one place after another, just to have your hopes dashed.
 So after a while, you stop getting excited.
-It’s an incredibly stressful situation, on the street, with all these people watching you and your spouse saying “Stop!
+It’s an incredibly stressful situation, on the street, with all these people watching you, and your spouse saying “Stop!
 Stop!
 That’s too much!”
 Every time you make a bid you have heart palpitations.
 What did I just do?
 Do I really want this place?
 It seems quite unhealthy.
-In a “soft” market you show up and wait for somebody else to bid because you figure the house is overpriced and you can just wait for it to “pass in” so you can tender a more rational offer.
+In a “soft” market you show up and wait for somebody else to bid because you figure the house is overpriced and you can just wait for it to pass in so you can tender a more rational offer.
 In this scenario the sellers’ hopes are dashed.
 Their nest egg has not hatched the way that they had hoped it would.
 Either way, it’s inhumane.

 We witnessed our first auction when on the job interview — a huge Victorian terrace house sold for nearly $2 million over the estimated selling price, the bids escalating in ten-thousand, then one hundred thousand dollar increments as if it was just pocket change.
 It was terrifying.

 Fortunately both our bid and another party’s bid were too low, so nothing happened.
-The next day, in a flash of belated brilliance, I called the council to check on any development activity in the neighborhood.
-Turns out there was a permit for a seven-story building just across the street.
+The next day, in a flash of belated brilliance, I called the council to check on any development activity in the neighborhood, and discovered there was a permit for a seven-story building just across the street.
 It would loom over the back patio.
-Note to self: do NOT go in off the street and make a bid on a place you have not done any research on.
-The agent hounded us for a good two weeks, saying the sellers had reconsidered and would likely take an offer just a wee bit higher than our last bid, but we politely refused.
-Bullet dodged!
+Bullet dodged… Note to self: do NOT go in off the street and make a bid on a house.
+The agent hounded us for a good two weeks.
+The sellers had reconsidered, and would likely take an offer just a wee bit higher than our last bid!
+Um, no…

-That’s another Australian real estate thing, the Off-Market Property.
-Why on earth would a seller not want their property on the market?
+That’s another Australian real estate thing.
+Why on earth would a seller not want their property ON the market?
 Why would they agree to have it visible only to a few select souls?
 My theory is that it’s another version of the 30-minute open house scamper — designed to create an artificial sense of demand.
 As a buyer, seeing one of these off-market places, you’re supposed to feel privileged, like you’ve been given a special insider’s secret.
 You can’t really question the price, because, well, it will just eventually go up for auction and sell for WAY over that.
 You are SO lucky to have this exclusive viewing, this inside information.
 We almost got snared by this trap several times.